-The Hydroconquest can be had for roughly $800 on places like Amazon.
+The Hydroconquest can be had for roughly $800 (or less) on places like Jomashop.

 It's still a lot of money for most men, but remember that the dive watch is the most versatile watch of them all from a style point of view.